filecoin-station/core/README.md

   will receive rewards.
 The value must be a mainnet address starting with `f410`, `0x`.

-  Addresses starting with `f1` are deprecated.
-We allow them for now but will start rejecting them in an upcoming version.

   If you just want to give `core` a quick spin, you can use the address `0x000000000000000000000000000000000000dEaD`.
 Please note that any earnings sent there will be lost.